Gordan-Rankin-Cohen operators on the spaces of weighted densities in superdimension $1\vert 1$: Introduction

 \ee

-The \textbf{bilinear} $\SL(2;\Zee)$-invariant differential operators between spaces of modular forms (solutions to problem A, see eq.~\eqref{2prob}) are called \textit{Gordan transvectors} or \textit{Rankin--Cohen} brackets, were introduced and rediscovered in different settings in \cite{Gor, R, Co, Z, JP}.
-Let us call any bilinear operator invariant under any (not necessarily simple and maximal) subalgebra $\fm$ of the Lie (super)algebra $\fg(\cM)$ of vector fields on the (super)manifold $\cM$ preserving a structure on $\cM$ a~ GRC-\textbf{operator} (a solution to problem~B, see eq.~\eqref{2prob}).
+\textbf{The unary $\SL(2;\Zee)$-invariant differential operators} between spaces of modular forms, as well as the $\SL(2;\Cee)$-invariant differential operators between spaces of weighted densities, are called \textit{Bol} operators, see \cite{Bol, Gi}.
+In \cite{BLS2}, it was shown that the description of Bol operators in the sense of problem B, see eq.~\eqref{2prob}, on supermanifolds without any structure preserved is a~wild problem, except for superstrings of superdimension $(1|1)$ in which case the answer was given.
+For the superstrings of any dimension $(1|n)$ with a~contact structure, the answer is given in \cite{BLS1}; some of these super Bol operators are very interesting.

-The \textbf{unary} $\SL(2;\Zee)$-invariant differential operators between spaces of modular forms, as well as the $\SL(2;\Cee)$-invariant differential operators between spaces of weighted densities, are called \textit{Bol} operators, see \cite{Bol, Gi}.
-In \cite{BLS2}, it was shown that the description of Bol operators in the sense of problem B on supermanifolds without any structure preserved is a~wild problem, except for superstrings of superdimension $(1|1)$ --- unlike the superstrings with a~contact structure: then the answer is given in \cite{BLS1} for any superdimension $(1|N)$; some of these super Bol operators are very interesting.
+For the \textbf{unary} (Bol) operators on 1-dimensional and $(1|1)$-dimensional superstrings with a contact structure, despite the difference in the dimensions and nature of the modular forms and weighted densities, solutions to problem A are in one-to-one correspondence with solutions to problem B: compare the answers in~\cite{Bol,Gi} with those in \cite{BLS1}.